Outis09/Exploratory-data-analysis/README.md

  About 30% of 110527 patients make an appointment with their doctor and after receiving instructions, they do not show.
 Why?
 Is this affected by the characteristics of the patients?

  Using the data provided by the medical institution, I analyzed the effects of the independent variables(patients' characteristics) on the dependent variable(whether a patient showed or not) to see if they played a role in a patient not showing.
+Also to identify independent variables that can be used to predict whether a patient will show or not.
 I explored the probability of a patient showing up for their appointment given an independent variable.

  The chracteristics of the patients I explored include;
  * gender of patient